Xyrohh/website-docs/en/faq.md

 -----------------------

 - **My antivirus is blocking the switcher**
-- That's because our switcher edits the hosts file.
+- That's because our switcher edits the hosts' file.
 Turn off your antivirus and run the switcher again.

 -----------------------

 - **I get "Connection failed" when I try to connect to Kawata**
-- Please come on our [Discord server](https://discord.gg/4CzsqkK) and we'll help you.
+- Please come to our [Discord server](https://discord.gg/4CzsqkK) and we'll help you.

 -----------------------